ErikaGenova/Dataset-Augmentation-For-Additive-Manufacturing-Project/README.md

-<h2>2025/AM04 – Dataset Augmentation for
-Additive Manufacturing defect detection</h3>
+<h2>2025/AM04 – Dataset Augmentation for Additive Manufacturing defect detection</h3>

+This project, titled **"Dataset Augmentation for Additive Manufacturing Defect Detection"** (2025/AM04), was developed for the *Machine Learning in Applications* course at Politecnico di Torino.
+Our team is identified as group **2025/AM01**.

+The aim of this work is to explore and implement data augmentation techniques based on generative models to enhance defect detection in Additive Manufacturing processes.

 ---